PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

   - `--metric`：Provides different attackingm method.
 Currently support `carlini_wagner` and `pgd`.
   - `--distance`: The distance metric to be used, choose from `l2` or `linf`

+- A kindly Reminder: since paddlepaddle <= 2.1 does not support gradient backward for `paddle.nn.SyncBatchNorm` in eval() mode, to run the demonstration, we need to modify all `sync-bn` components in detector model into `bn` (because `paddle.nn.BatchNorm` supports gradient backward in eval() mode).

+ If you want to customize your own demo script, you should try the following methods:

+- For object detector like `PaddleSleeve/obj_detection/configs/yolov3/_base_/yolov3_darknet53.yml`,
+ add `norm_type: bn` on the third line.
+- For object detector like `PaddleSleeve/obj_detection/configs/ppyolo/ppyolo_mbv3_large_coco.yml`, add `norm_type: bn`
+ on the 9 th line.

 - **Examples**
   - The following example attacks `yolov3_darknet53` models using cw attack, and l2 distance is used.
   ```shell